 - Baby bath or bath support – I like the Angelcare soft touch bath support as it securely holds the baby while you wash them and play with them.
 It also takes up less space than a baby bath.

-- Baby nail scissors – their nails grow really fast and it’s easy for them to scratch themselves if you don’t keep their nails short.
+- Baby nail scissors – their nails grow really fast

 - Hairbrush – a baby brush with soft bristles